jschick04/TowerDefense/Assets/Enhanced Hierarchy/Readme.txt

 A: The extension must be placed inside a folder called Editor because it uses the UnityEditor API.

 CHANGELOG:
+Version 2.2.1:
+- Fixed optional module not saving settings.

+Version 2.2.0: (I apologize for all the users that send feedbacks and reports for the delay of this update, I was a little busy I couldn't find time to publish it)
+- Unity focus fix while using "Ask" on change modes.
+- Ctrl and Cmd modifiers to children change mode.
+- New preferences for the row separators.
+- Added new per layer row color.
+- Fixed NullReferenceException while attempting to lock a game object with a missing mono behavior.
+- Added an option to unlock all objects in the scene.
+- Change multiple object icons at once.
+- Apply multiple prefabs at once.
+- Fixed label icon size if option "Left icon at leftmost" was disabled.
+- Locking/Unlocking performance improved.
+- Fixed selection inconsistency if not using "Allow locked selection" in hierarchy.
+- Improved settings window.
+- Improved the numeric child foldout.
+- Fixed Unity 2017 logs in MacOS.
+- Selection will now scroll when the mouse is beyond hierarchy boundaries.
+- Icons are now easier to implement, just inherit it from RightIcon and it will work.
+- Code improvements.
+- Better undo performance.
+- Monobehaviour icon, appears when the object contains any mono behaviour script.
+- Sound icon, appears when the object is playing any audio clip.
+- Better undo performance.
+- Better exception management.

 Version 2.1.4:
 - Prevent selection of locked objects in the scene view.
 - Unity 4.7 support.